Remembering Ayo Odebisi (Paramole): His Lessons

-It has been one year since Ayo Odebisi went on a another kind of going abroad trip.
+It has been one year since Ayo Odebisi went on another kind of going abroad trip.
 When I heard and looked at his photo, I saw more the love and friendship we had.
 With spontaneity, I tried to reach out to him.
 I named him “Jimmy”.
-All the people I love I give them pet names, Paramole’s has been the only posthumous one.
-In the eulogy “I Will not Mourn for Ayo Odebisi (Paramole)” I wrote what many have said encapsulated his life and what he represented on one page.
+All the people I love I give pet names.
+Paramole’s has been the only posthumous instance.
+In the eulogy “I Will not Mourn for Ayo Odebisi (Paramole),“ I wrote what many have said encapsulated his life and what he represented on one page.
 I will not repeat such here.
-What I valued most about Odebisi was his perspicacious construction of eudaimonia in the image of the 4-7 Creed, the Creed of the Pyrates Confraternity.
-His approach to creating the better society could never have been more sincere or practical but it somehow remains on the lofty side to many, apparently.
+What I valued most about Odebisi was his perspicacious construction of eudaimonia in the image of the 4-7 Creed, the Creed of the Pyrates.
+His approach to creating a better society could never have been more sincere or practical, but it somehow remains lofty to many.

-I will now share the interesting lessons I learnt from Odebisi in his quest to attain a better society with the cooperation of brothers and others, who cared to participate.
-Please feel free to evaluate them as I present them.
+I will now share the profound lessons I learnt from Odebisi in his quest to attain a better society, with brothers cooperating and others who cared to participate.
+Please, feel free to evaluate them as I present them.

-There is no doubt these lessons have had an immeasurable impact on my life and struggles for well over a decade now.
-Others will tell you of similar or even different lessons they learnt from Odebisi; the man was certainly a sage and had much to teach people.
-Ultimately, the greatest lesson Odebisi taught anyone or everyone who cared to listen was “practice what you preach without exception” and he did so mainly leading by example.
-We should remember Paramole’s concept of flourishing life is not all about serious thought and steadfast practices, it also includes joy, happiness, laughter and fun.
-The dividends of a better society is a better life for all.
+There is no doubt these lessons have had a considerable impact on my life and struggles for well over a decade now.
+Others will tell you of similar or even different lessons they learnt from Odebisi; the man was undoubtedly a sage and had much to teach people.
+Ultimately, the most essential wisdom Odebisi shared with anyone, or everyone who cared to listen, was “practice what you preach without exception.”
+And he did so mainly via leading by example.
+We should remember Paramole’s concept of a flourishing life is not all about rigorous thought and steadfast practices.
+It also includes joy, happiness, laughter, fun, and shared experiences.
+The dividends of a better society are a better life for all, in every legitimate sense.

-No, I do not see Odebisi as some historical artefact in the lives of many and mine, he lives on though the indelible richness of interactions with countless people who cherished him and in the memory of his example.
+Now, I do not see Odebisi as some historical artefact in the lives of many and mine.
+He lives on through the enduring richness of interactions with countless people who cherished him and in the memory of his example.
 I seem to remember him when I encounter incredible challenges, and his memory still helps for guidance.